aboutcode-org/scancode.io/docs/custom-pipelines.rst

 .. tip::
-    Have a look in the :guilabel:`scanpipe/pipelines/` directory for more pipeline examples.
+    You can view the :guilabel:`scanpipe/pipelines/` directory for more pipeline examples.

 Modify existing Pipelines
 -------------------------

-Any existing pipeline can be reused as a base and customized.
-You may want to override existing steps, add new ones, and remove some.
+Existing pipelines are flexible and can be reused as a base for custom pipelines , i.e. be customized.
+For instance, you can override existing steps, add new ones, or remove any of them.

 .. code-block:: python